ben-n93/gists-gone/README.md

 #### Visbility

-Using the `-visibility` option you can specify whether you want to delete public or private (secret) gists:
+Using the `-visibility` option you can specify whether you want to delete public or secret gists:

 ```
-gists-gone -v private
+gists-gone -v secret
 gists-gone -v public
 ```